jeremypagley/theusual-admin-native/ios/Pods/ExpoKit/README.md

 If you want to build a standalone app that has a custom icon and name, see [our documentation here](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html).
 You're in the wrong place, you shouldn't need to build the Expo clients from source.

-If you need to make native code changes to your Expo project, such as adding custom native modules, we can [generate a native project for you](https://docs.expo.io/versions/latest/guides/changing-native-code.html).
+If you need to make native code changes to your Expo project, such as adding custom native modules, we can [generate a native project for you](https://docs.expo.io/versions/latest/expokit/eject).
 You're in the wrong place, you shouldn't need to build the Expo clients from source.

 ## Set Up

-Please use Node 8+ and npm 4.
-We recommend installing Node using [nvm](https://github.com/creationix/nvm).
-We support building the clients only on macOS.
+Note: We support building the clients only on macOS.

-- Install [the Gulp CLI](http://gulpjs.com/) globally: `npm install gulp-cli -g`.
+- Install [nix](https://nixos.org/nix) (currently `curl https://nixos.org/nix/install | sh`)
+- Install [direnv](http://direnv.net/) (to do this with nix, run `nix-env -iA nixpkgs.direnv`)
+- Clone this repo; we recommend cloning it to a directory whose full path does not include any spaces.
-- Run `npm install` in the `home` and `tools-public` directories.
+- Run `yarn` in the `tools-public` directory.

 #### iOS
 - Make sure you have latest non-beta Xcode installed.
-- Install [Cocoapods](https://cocoapods.org/): `gem install cocoapods --no-ri --no-rdoc`
+- Run `git lfs pull`.
-- Run `pod install` in the `ios` directory.
+- Run `./generate-files-ios.js` in the `tools-public` directory.
 - Open and run `ios/Exponent.xcworkspace` in Xcode.

 #### Android
-- Make sure you have Android Studio 3 and the [Android NDK](https://facebook.github.io/react-native/docs/building-from-source.html#download-links-for-android-ndk) version `r10e` installed.
+- Make sure you have Android Studio 3 installed
-- Build and install Android with `cd android; ./run.sh; cd ..`.
-It might fail the first time.
-If so just run `./run.sh` again.

-If you are running on an phone with Android 5 you might have to use `./run.sh installDev19Debug`.
-There is a bug running multidex applications in debug mode on Android 5 devices: https://code.google.com/p/android/issues/detail?id=79826.

-**These instructions are different if you are using Expo's internal monorepo.** In that case, read the `__internal__` instructions instead.
+- Run `android/install-ndk-17c.sh` to get the required version of the Android NDK.
+- See "Running on a Device"

 ## Running on a Device